tobega/tailspin-v0/TailspinReference.md

 ### Module specification
 Modules are primarily identified by a string literal search path and get assigned a prefix the same way as for [including files](#including-files), i.e. the last part of the path.
-When inheriting a module, modified or not, it is referred to by the assigned prefix.
+When inheriting a module, modified or not, it is simply referred to by the assigned prefix as a symbol.
 It is also possible to assign another prefix than the default by using a from-statement `myPrefix from 'myPath'`

 Note that when you supply a string literal search path, you will get a new copy of a module, but when you